cs3157/recitations/README.md

 * [Recitation Note O](O-Smart-Pointer/smart-pointers.md): Smart pointer explanation.

 Additionally you can read the [Mid-Semester Review](midsemester-review.md) to brush up on past material throughout the course.

+Finally, we've collected a number of interesting articles, posts, etc about C and related stuff in the [reading list](reading-list.md).